XTribe/etsman/README.md

 - Run `node index.js` to run your manager.
 - Visit **http://localhost:11345/** on your browser to check if it is running.
 This is the manager URI to provide to Xtribe while publishing the game.
 - Modify **index.js** for customizations.
+- Check out **examples** directory and take a look to code examples to get started about building your own manager.
 <a name="includeapi"><a/>
 #Include Manager API in your project
 If you already have developed a manager in node.js and you want to use our Xtribe Manager API, install it is very easy.